 - B.1.
 Update Development standards/guidelines to ensure that ground floors are designed to contribute to an active pedestrian realm by implementing inviting storefronts, transparency, façade detail/visual interest, lighting, signage, art, and amenities. - B.2.
 Pursue strategies to activate vacant storefronts in the near-term and reduce vacancies in the long-term, especially through the arts and Texas State University tenants. - B.3.
-Attract catalytic development desired by the community incentives, removal of development barriers, or other partnerships with property owners. - B.4.
-Encourage incremental development along the west side of CM Allen Parkway that promotes desirable land uses, building design, streetscape, and sustainability improvements to celebrate the relationship between downtown and the river. - B.5.
+Attract catalytic development desired by the community through the use of incentives, removal of development barriers, or other partnerships with property owners. - B.4.
+Encourage the creation of the CM Allen Greenspace District to meet the outdoor amenity needs of a growing diverse population and celebrate the relationship between downtown and the river (Option 2). incremental development along the west side of CM Allen Parkway that promotes desirable land uses, building design, streetscape, and sustainability improvements to celebrate the relationship between downtown and the river. - B.5.
 Attract a downtown hotel that provides multiple economic benefits and assets to Downtown and serves visitors to San Marcos and Texas State University. - B.6.
 Continue to utilize/refine the Downtown architectural design standards and guidelines for buildings in downtown and allow for flexibility while maintaining architectural quality and cohesion with existing downtown buildings. - B.7.
-Encourage rooftop activation through the use of green roofs and publicly accessible patios. - B.8.
+Encourage rooftop activation through the use of green roofs and publicly accessible patios in accordance with the Development Code and Design Manual. - B.8.
 Incentivize green building techniques in all new development and update development codes, building codes, or energy codes to implement sustainable building practices. - B.9.
 Continue to replace aerial electric and telecommunications lines downtown for underground services. - B.10.
 Evaluate development codes for utility conflicts and create necessary code or process updates to resolve potential conflicts. - B.11.
 Evaluate the feasibility of locating a new city hall in downtown. - B.12.
+B.11.
 Consider vacancy abatement strategies through ordinance updates such as a vacant building registration or minimum standards of care and vacancy fees.